arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2018-04-15-can_you_never_use_each_iterators.markdown

 So I'm starting off with 10 each iterators total.
 Here I go.

 Ok, so I'm done✨😇.
-I removed 5 each iterators, made 42 additions and 48 deletions, fixed 1 bug and most importantly my code is more readable. check out the [merge commit here](https://github.com/arye-dov-eidelman/google_experiments/commit/c4059da9502f330b789de4060d9f89ae949b805a).
+I removed 5 each iterators, made 42 additions and 48 deletions, fixed 1 bug and most importantly my code is more readable. check out the [merge commit](https://github.com/arye-dov-eidelman/google_experiments/commit/c4059da9502f330b789de4060d9f89ae949b805a).

-With regards to the title, although it's technically possible to remove all each iterators, some things like printing a list of results don't have a built-in iterator and are best done manually also I don't know of a better way to do `data.each{ |k, v| self.send( "#{k}=", v ) }` if you do please email me or find me on the slack channel.
+With regards to the title, although it's technically possible to remove all each iterators, some things like printing a list of results don't have a built-in iterator and are best done manually also I don't know of a better way to do `data.each{ |k, v| self.send( "#{k}=", v ) }` if you do please email me or find me on the slack.